Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 The form factor plays a role in determining how many expansion slots it would have.
 For instance, a Mini ITX form factor, being the smallest, has only a single PCIe x16 slot.

 If you want a motherboard for a compact gaming PC build, then a mini ITX form factor is recommended.
-However, if you want to have more expansion slots, then Micro ATX and ATX is recommended.
+However, if you want to have more expansion slots, then Micro ATX and ATX are recommended.

-Micro ATX motherboards are the cheapest and hence for a budget Minecraft gaming build, this is the form factor that we will recommend.
+Micro ATX motherboards are the cheapest, and hence for a budget Minecraft gaming build, this is the form factor that we will recommend.

 Also Read: Does Motherboard Matter for Gaming?